eclipse-tractusx/portal-assets/docs/developer/Technical Documentation/Architecture/Security-Assessment.md

     AS <--> PF
-    AS ==>|"User data \n (real and technical company data)"| PDB AS <-->|Data related to \n self description| SDF AS -->|"(Possible communication to MIW or DIW - configuration dependant) \n Creation of tenants in Wallet"| MIW AS -->|"(Possible communication to MIW or DIW - configuration dependant) \n Creation of tenants in Wallet"| DIW SSICI-->|"(Possible communication to MIW or DIW - configuration dependant) \n Storing credentials in tenants wallet"|MIW SSICI-->|"(Possible communication to MIW or DIW - configuration dependant) \n Storing credentials in tenants wallet"|DIW AS -->|"Provide authenticated CX Users the possibility \n to create credentials inside the issuer \n and holder wallet.
+    AS ==>|"User data \n (real and technical company data)"| PDB AS <-->|Data related to \n self description| SDF AS -->|"(Possible communication to MIW - configuration dependant) \n Creation of tenants in Wallet"| MIW AS -->|"(Possible communication to DIW - configuration dependant) \n Creation of tenants in Wallet"| DIW SSICI-->|"(Possible communication to MIW - configuration dependant) \n Storing credentials in tenants wallet"|MIW SSICI-->|"(Possible communication to DIW - configuration dependant) \n Storing credentials in tenants wallet"|DIW AS -->|"Provide authenticated CX Users the possibility \n to create credentials inside the issuer \n and holder wallet.
 Furthermore, it handles the \n revocation and expiry handling for credentials."| SSICI
     AS <-->|Company data \n signed self description| CH AS <-->|OSP registers its customer \n Company Data \n Admin User Record| OSP